Robust Convex Model Predictive Control with collision avoidance guarantees for robot manipulators: Introduction

-The result is a convex MPC problem, which we can solve efficiently, and a simple approach to guide it to its goal state, resulting in fast and safe motion.
-We show the validity of our approach through simulations of an industrial 6 DOF (see Figure \ref{fig:demo}) robot in cluttered environments.
-This is the first construction of a convex MPC that guarantees collision avoidance for nonlinear uncertain dynamics of 6 DOF industrial robots.
-Our solution is open-sourced:\\{\url{https://github.com/whiterabbitfollow/rob_cvx_mpc_rob_man}}. \\
+The result is a convex MPC problem, which we can solve efficiently, and a simple approach to guide it to the goal state, resulting in fast and safe motion.
+This is the first construction of a convex MPC solution that guarantees collision avoidance for nonlinear uncertain dynamics of robots manipulators.
+We demonstrate the practical applicability of our approach through simulations of a proprietary 6 DOF industrial robot (see Figure~\ref{fig:demo}).
+In addition, we provide an open-source implementation of the proposed method for general manipulators: